thunlp/ChartCoder/README.md

 > Xuanle Zhao*, Xianzhen Luo*, Qi Shi†, Chi Chen†, Shuo Wang, Zhiyuan Liu, Maosong Sun

 ## Notes
-*We find that our evaluation utilized the 'no_filter' option previously, which led to performance discrepancies.
+*We find that our evaluation on ChartMimic utilized the 'no_filter' option previously, which led to performance discrepancies.
 Upon re-evaluating with the default 'code_pass' setting, we observe the low-level score change to **72.5**, while the high-level score remains unchanged.*

 More information about evaluation